What is a fee-only financial advisor?

 Using the services of a fee-only advisor has its pros and cons.
 Some of these include:

-• Objective advice: A fee-only payment model eliminates conflicts of interest as the advisor's compensation is not tied to product sales or commissions, fostering unbiased recommendations.
+Objective advice: A fee-only payment eliminates conflicts of interest as the advisor’s compensation is not tied to product sales or commissions that could potentially foster biased recommendations.

-• No incentive for small transactions: Since fees are not transaction-based, fee-only advisors may be less inclined to assist with smaller transactions or specific investment needs.
+No incentive for small transactions: As fees are not transaction-based, fee-only advisors may be less inclined to assist with smaller transactions or specific investment needs.

 Are fee-only financial advisors worth it?